philipturner/molecular-renderer/Documentation/HDL.md

 ## How it Works

 At the atomic scale, constructive solid geometry is much easier than at the macroscale; there is no need to implicitly store shapes as equations.
 Instead, add or remove atoms from a grid held in computer memory.
-As the number of atoms can grow quite large, and many transformations can be applied, this approach can be computationally heavy.
+As the number of atoms can grow quite large, and many transformations can be applied, this approach can be computationally intensive.
 To achieve low latency, the compiler for translating the HDL (or UI actions) into geometry must be optimized for speed.
 Part of the compiler is boolean masks over a grid on single-core CPU.
-Another part is surface energy minimizations on the GPU.
+Another part is energy minimizations on the GPU.

+### Simulation

 The forcefield is based on MM4, using an algorithm $O(n)$ in van der Waals attractions and $O(n^2)$ in electrostatic interactions.
 Avoid mixed-element materials like moissanite in bulk, although they are okay in small quantities.
 Crystolecules should have the bulk of atoms as elemental carbon, and surfaces terminated/passivated with polar covalent bonds.
 MM4 will be extended to the following elements: